Let's All Go Down the Strand: Song

 The song is inspired by the Strand, a street in Westminster, Central London.
-During the late 19th century the Strand was transformed from a refuge for beggars, gamblers and frauds to a respectable leisure venue with theatres, hotels and music halls.
+During the late 19th century the Strand was transformed from a refuge for beggars, gamblers and fraudsters to a respectable leisure venue with theatres, hotels and music halls.

 It was written by music hall performer Harry Castling and composer Charles William Murphy.
 The song was first sung by Castling in the 1890s.
 According to music hall historian Richard Anthony Baker, the song developed after Castling and Murphy left the Lyceum Theatre together, and headed towards Waterloo Bridge when Castling suggested "Let's go down the Strand".
 He later maintained that, as soon as he said the words, he realised it would make a good song title.
 Adding the word "all", they wrote the song, with Castling later saying that "both the words and the music came to us as though we had been singing them all our lives."

 The lyrics of the 1909 version describe a group of six tourists meeting in Trafalgar Square for a planned trip to continental Europe.
 One of them, Jones, advises the others to "stay away from Germany, what's the good of going down the Rhine?" and in the chorus tries to persuade them to stay in London: "let's all go down the Strand" as "that's the place for fun and noise, all among the girls and boys".
 The second verse describes a group of 25 prisoners confined in prison and ordered to exercise; one, Burglar Ben, proposes to their warden that they instead visit the Strand.
 The third and final verse describes the Lord Mayor of London welcoming back an Ernest Shackleton expedition to "the Pole" (Shackleton had taken part in the 1901–04 Discovery Expedition and led the 1907–09 Nimrod Expedition, both in the Antarctic but never reached the South Pole).
 The Lord Mayor proposes that he throws a banquet at Mansion House but one of Shackleton's sailors asks the explorer if they can instead "go down the Strand".